-- the Class I directors will be and his/her term will expire at the annual meeting of stockholders to be held in 2018; - the Class II directors will be Sandeep Laumas and Krishnan Nandabalan, and their terms will expire at the annual meeting of stockholders to be held in 2019; and - the Class III directors will be Vimal Mehta and Peter Mueller, and their terms will expire at the annual meeting of stockholders to be held in 2020.
+- the Class I director will be Krishnan Nandabalan and his term will expire at the annual meeting of stockholders to be held in 2018; - the Class II director will be Sandeep Laumas and his term will expire at the annual meeting of stockholders to be held in 2019; and - the Class III directors will be Vimal Mehta and Peter Mueller and their terms will expire at the annual meeting of stockholders to be held in 2020.

-Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of onethird of the directors.
+Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 This classification of our board of directors may have the effect of delaying or preventing changes in control of our Company.